MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 [[gtk_] widget_] set_tooltip_window
 -----------------------------------

 Replaces the default, usually yellow, window used for displaying tooltips with *custom_window*.
 GTK+ will take care of showing and hiding *custom_window* at the right moment, to behave likewise as the default tooltip window.
-If *custom_window* is `Any`, the default tooltip window will be used.
+If *custom_window* is undefined, the default tooltip window will be used.

 If the custom window should have the default theming it needs to have the name “gtk-tooltip”, see `gtk_widget_set_name()`.